lpoto/telescope-tasks.nvim/README.md

         scale = 0.4, -- output window to editor size ratio -- NOTE: scale and "center" layout are only relevant when style == "float" },
+      env = {
+        cargo = {
+          -- Example environment used when running cargo projects RUST_LOG = "debug",
+          -- ...
+        },
+        -- ...
+      },
+      binary = {
+        -- Example binary used when running python projects python = "python3",
+        -- ...
+      },
+      -- NOTE: environment and commands may be modified for each task separately from the picker

       -- other picker setup values
     },
   },